 From time to time, we are involved in various lawsuits, claims, investigations and proceedings that arise in the ordinary course of business.
 These matters typically relate to professional liability, tax, payroll, contract, competitor disputes and employee-related matters and include individual and collective lawsuits, as well as inquiries and investigations by governmental agencies regarding our employment practices.
 Additionally, some of our clients may also become subject to claims, governmental inquiries and investigations and legal actions relating to services provided by our healthcare professionals.
 Depending upon the particular facts and circumstances, we may also be subject to indemnification obligations under our contracts with such clients relating to these matters.
 We record a liability when management believes an adverse outcome from a loss contingency is both probable and the amount, or a range, can be reasonably estimated.
 Significant judgment is required to determine both probability of loss and the estimated amount.
 We review our loss contingencies at least quarterly and adjust our accruals and/or disclosures to reflect the impact of negotiations, settlements, rulings, advice of legal counsel or other new information, as deemed necessary.
-The most significant matters for which we have established loss contingencies are class actions related to wage and hour claims is not significant and the amount accrued by us for such claims is not material as of December 31, 2016.
+The most significant matters for which we have established loss contingencies are class actions related to wage and hour claims.
+Management currently believes the probable loss related to these wage and hour claims is not significant and the amount accrued by us for such claims is not material as of December 31, 2016.
 However, losses ultimately incurred for such claims could materially differ from amounts already accrued by us.